NTUEELightDance/LightDance-Editor/editor-server/README.md

 ## First install

 You need to first generate prisma client code from you schema.prisma file after you install the package:
+This will be done automatically when you run `pnpm install:all` or `pnpm install:editor-server` in the project's root directory.

 ```sh
 npx prisma generate